Complaints about White House handling of COVID-19 aired at U.S. Senate hearing - NewsBreak

 The White House recently announced plans to send out 500 million tests directly to Americans who request them, but those tests could take weeks to be delivered.

-Marshall during his turn told Fauci that he has “lost his reputation,” questioned Fauci’s personal finances and asked if he would submit his disclosures to Congress.
+Marshall during his turn questioned Fauci’s personal finances and asked if he would submit his disclosures to Congress.

 Fauci said his financial disclosures have been public for more than 30 years as he’s served in the federal government.
 Marshall said he has not been able to have access to that information.